IanLewis42/GravStorm/readme.txt

   <min_x> <max_x> <min_y> <max_y> define endpoints of line.
 Line must be either horizontal or vertical,
     i.e. EITHER min_x = max_x (vertical) OR min_y = max_y (horizontal).

 There is a separate mapmaker program.
-This is unimaginatively called 'mapamker'.
+This is unimaginatively called 'mapmaker'.
 It reads the same .txt file, which should be passed on the command line, e.g.

 mapmaker "mission 1.txt"

 Quotes are required if there's a space in the filename.
-This program is rather undeveloped, and really just acts as a viewer.
+If you run it without an filename, it will immediately exit, so double clicking from Windows explorer won't work.
+Open a command window by clicking on the start button and typing cmd <return>, then navigate to the 'gravstorm' directory, and type the command line as above.

+Note that the Windows executable is called 'mapmaker.exe' ; the Raspberry Pi executabe is just 'mapmaker'.
+You can delete whichever one you don't need.

 Keyboard controls are:

-Cursor keys:       scroll left, right, up, down.
+- Cursor keys:       scroll left, right, up, down.
-PageUp / PageDown: zoom in and out
+- PageUp / PageDown: zoom in and out
+- Home:              return to centre of map, zoom level 1.0
-Q/A:               scroll tile preview on left
+- Q/A:               scroll tile preview on left
-Return:            reload .txt file
+- Return:            reload .txt file
+- S:		     save modified ASCII map file.
+N.B.
+Overwrites without warning!
-G:                 toggle grid off/white/grey/black
+- G:                 toggle grid off/white/grey/black

-There was some half-hearted support for dragging and dropping tiles, but it seems to be broken at the moment.
-It might get fixed in the future.
+- Escape:            exit (without warning!)

+The mouse can be used to edit tiled maps as follows:
+- Left click and release to 'pick up' a tile (either from the map, or the preview area on the left)
+- Once a tile is picked up, left click and release to place a new copy of it in the map, or left click and drag to 'paint' a series of tiles.
+- Right click and release to 'drop' the tile.
+- To erase, just paint over with 'empty space' (tile zero) N.B.
+It can be hard to tell whether you have an empty tile picked up, or no tile.

+Alternatively, you can edit the ascii map file in a text editor, and reload it using <return>.

 LEGAL STUFF
 -----------
 GravStorm Copyright (C) 2015-2016  Ian Lewis
-This program and it's source code are released under the GPL.
+This program and its source code are released under the GPL.
 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.
 See gpl.txt for details.